hermescenter/dontspy.eu/site/content/en/about/index.md

 # Draw limits on harmful and discriminatory surveillance by national security, law enforcement and migration authorities

-Increasingly AI systems are developed and deployed for harmful and discriminatory forms of state surveillance.
+Increasingly **AI systems are developed and deployed for harmful and discriminatory forms of state surveillance**.
 Such systems disproportionately target already marginalised communities, undermine legal and procedural rights, as well as contributing to mass surveillance.
 When AI systems are deployed in the context of law enforcement, security and migration control, there is an even greater risk of harm, and violations of fundamental rights and the rule of law.
-To maintain public oversight and prevent harm, the EU AI Act must include:
+To maintain public oversight and prevent harm, follow the link below to:

----

 # Read our [full requests](/blog/requests)